This page contains affiliate links.

 When a publisher owns a content site with hundreds of pages and thousands of affiliate links, managing the links can’t be done manually anymore.

 A situation like the one described in the above paragraph requires affiliate links solutions.
 These can be improvements for the website software or even off-site distributed web apps.

-Using artificial intelligence for affiliate marketing is pretty much still in its infancy.
-Applications of AI for affiliate marketing can manage:
+The use of AI for affiliate marketing is pretty much still in its infancy.
+Applications of AI for affiliate marketing can manage

 All the channels that social media provide to users can be leveraged to promote affiliate products on those sites.

 Maybe to directly send customers from a social media post to the merchant’s website is not the correct way to do affiliate marketing.

 Done the right way, publishers share quality content on social media that readers can click, and take them to the publisher’s website.